DOG 2026 (English)

 Potential Conflicts of Interest

-For posters the inclusion of a corresponding declaration is mandatory!
-Obligations and circumstances arising within the last 24 months before the congress, as well as those in the future, foreseeable, or already specified, should be disclosed.
-All potential conflicts of interest relevant to the content of the congress contributions should be indicated.
+Obligations and circumstances arising within the 24 months prior to the congress, as well as any foreseeable, or already established future interests, must be declared.
+All potential conflicts of interest relevant to the content of the congress contribution must be indicated.

 1. Consulting or other commissioned services for a fee

-2. Companies with which the author is employed
+2. Employment relationship: Companies where the author is employed

-3. Financial support, research materials, or grants for research projects related to the presentation that directly benefit the employed presenter
+3. Subsidies/Funding: Financial support, research materials or grants for research projects related to the presentation that directly benefit the employed presenter

-5. Financial participation in companies (e.g., shares, stocks, options, or other securities with potential benefits)
+4. Financial Participation: Financial participation in companies (e.g., shares, stocks, options or other securities with potential benefits)

-6. Companies employing individuals related to the author in the first or second degree in managerial positions
+6. Familial interest to companies employing individuals in senior positions: Companies employing individuals related to the author in the first or second degree in managerial positions

 7. Other